 How Much Does Cremation Insurance Cost?

 A cremation insurance policy can be bought for $10 – $70 per month on average.
-Depending on how much coverage is taken out and your medical history, the premiums can be more.
+Depending on how much coverage is taken out and your medical history, the final expense insurance quotes can vary.

 Listed below are non-smoking rates for healthy individuals with a simple medical history.